 Cleaning all surfaces, including steel and pipes, within five feet of the rotted wood or other material

 Applying fungicide to all surfaces within five feet of the rotted area

 Replastering or painting with a zinc oxychloride product

 Throughout this project, all rotted materials will need to be removed from your home and disposed of appropriately.
 Again, as with repair, the goal is getting all of the affected wood and not allowing the fungus to spread deeper into the structure of your home.

 Many homeowners also make the mistake of thinking dry rot is wet rot, which is caused by a different fungus.
 It looks wet and stays local, but it also requires repair or replacement of the affected wood.
 To be on the safe side, enlist the help of a professional whenever you spot rot in your home.

-Mr. Handyman can maintain your home to save you money.
+Mr. Handyman, a Neighborly company can maintain your home to save you money.
 One call really does take care of everything on your to-do list.
 Make sure to stay on top of all your household repairs, improvements and maintenance needs and request service now online.